 This is actually the most demanding and time consuming part of the whole process, however, it is necessary in order for the end product to reach the high level of high quality standards that characterise each of our work.

-The final result is delivered either on a USB stick or as a complete Blu-ray Disc (with menus, playlists, etc.) in Full HD format (1920x1080).
+The final result is delivered either on a USB stick in Full HD format (1920x1080).
 The original digital file is stored in order to be able to make copies in the future.
 Finally, we create backups which are stored in a safe place.